Elastic Graphs: Reduced and taut maps

 \begin{proposition} Let $[f] \co \Gamma_1 \to \Gamma_2$ be a homotopy class of maps between marked graphs.
 Then there are only finitely many combinatorial types of strongly reduced maps in~$[f]$. \end{proposition}

 \begin{proof} Let $g \in [f]$ be strongly reduced, and let~$\vec e$ be an oriented edge of~$\Gamma_1$.
 We must show that there is a finite set of possible edge-paths for $f(\vec e)$.
-For this, we apply Lemma~\ref{lem:strong-red-curve}.
-Either $f$ is constant on~$e$ (with only finitely many combinatorial possibilities), or else there is a multi-curve $(C,c)$ running over $e$ as in the statement.
+For this, let $(C,c)$ be the curve running over~$e$ as in Lemma~\ref{lem:strong-red-curve}.
 Since $(C,c)$ runs over each edge of~$\Gamma_1$ at most twice, there are only finitely many possibilities for it.
 Furthermore, $[f \circ c]$ is determined by $[f]$ and $[c]$, so there are only finitely many edge-paths in~$\Gamma_2$ arising from $[f \circ c]$.
 The edge-path of~$f(\vec e)$ must be a sub-path of the edge-path of $f\circ c$, and again there are only finitely many possibilities. \end{proof}

 \begin{remark} Proposition~\ref{prop:strong-red-finite} is false if we look at reduced maps rather than strongly reduced maps.
-(The map $f$ can be ``spun'' around a taut cycle of~$\Gamma_1$.) \end{remark}
+(The map $f$ can be ``spun'' around a taut cycle of~$\Gamma_1$, as in Figure~\ref{fig:reduced}.) \end{remark}